rproepp/spykeviewer/doc/source/usage.rst

 with a double click (this does not work for directories, they will just be expanded.
 If you want to load a directory, you need to use the "Load" button).
 For each selected file, the filetype is selected automatically from the extension.
-For now, find and select the file "sample.h5" that you just unpacked (an HDF5 File) and load it.
+Alternatively, you can use the "Load Data..." option in the "File" menu to open a dialog that allows you to select files to load.
+Now find and select the file "sample.h5" that you just unpacked (an HDF5 File) and load it.

 The data file input/output is based on :mod:`neo` and supports formats that